messier92/NLP-Workshop/README.md

 6b.
 Attention
 6c.
 Transformer

-Please read "NLP with PyTorch.docx" for diagrams and more information about each sub-topic.
+Read "NLP with PyTorch.docx" for diagrams and more information about each sub-topic.
+Due to the large dataset, I am not able to upload all the required files here - you can get the links from the YouTube video.